PremHcl/ts-app-builder/README.md

 #Tech Services App Builder

+The app builder is similar to the Rally App Builder except that it doesn't provide a web server, it separates out server information to a non-version-controlled file, and it allows you to install to Rally from the command line.

-This app builder will create a new space for you, setting up necessary structures for testing and development.
+This app builder can create a new space for you, setting up necessary structures for testing and development.
 It'll create a structure that provides:

   * src/javascript:  All the JS files saved here will be compiled into the target html file